DoNotPetMe/VRCStudio/README.md

 # VRC Studio

 A desktop companion app for VRChat.
-Friends, worlds, avatars, OSC, a Discord bot, video player tracking, themes, and a lot more — all local, all yours.
+Friends, worlds, avatars, OSC, a Discord bot, video player tracking, themes, and a lot more — all local

 Built with Electron + React + TypeScript.
 Best on Windows 10/11.